-Zigzag Channel with Flow Pulsation CFD Simulation (Validation)
+Zigzag Channel with Flow Pulsation, Paper CFD Validation, ANSYS Fluent

 The simulation is based on the paper “CFD SIMULATIONS OF FLOW AND HEAT TRANSFER IN A ZIGZAG CHANNEL WITH FLOW PULSATION” and its results are compared and validated with the results in the article.

 This product includes Geometry & Mesh file and a comprehensive Training Movie.

 There are some free products to check our service quality.

 To order your ANSYS Fluent project (CFD simulation and training), contact our experts via [email protected], online support, or WhatsApp.